How’s donor behaviour changing during the cost-of-living crisis?Back to Blog

 Half of those who’ll reduce donations give up to £50 per year and one in three who are expecting to increase their giving are already giving more than £200 per year (but this is only 3% of people).

 Those who are expecting to donate less have already begun to rein back and those who expect to donate more already have been – these trends are already in practice.

 5. The state of the sector

 To complement the survey results, Jon stepped in to share statistics and trends from Wood for Trees’ charity reporting and benchmarking platform, InsightHub, which mirrors some of the survey findings and continues to show the importance and value of cash giving – albeit with some negative effects in recent months.

-Top level results show charity income was up 9% in 2021 compared to 2020, which is the highest it’s been in five years.
-So far in 2022, this trend continues.
+Top level results show charity income was up 9% in 2021 compared to 2020, which is the highest it’s been in five years – and in 2022, this trend continues to grow.

 We also found the boost in one-off donations during 2020 continued during 2021 – 50% higher than what we saw in the previous three years.
-So far this year, it’s down 25% but is still up on previous years.
+So far in 2022, it’s down 25% but is still up on previous years.
 We believe this is being tampered by the current financial environment and people struggling to give.
 Although, cash value still remains high.

 Recruitment of one-off donors saw a huge increase of 34% in 2021, with a 24% increase in active donors, but so far in 2022 this is down, meaning there’s a slight decline in file size and an increasing number of lapses.